 The Bottom Line

-Whether you’ve come here seeking a general Bangkok travel guide or a complete itinerary for Thailand’s capital, I’m confident you’ve now found what you’ve needed.
+Whether you’ve come here seeking a general Bangkok travel guide, to decide how many days to spend in Bangkok or wanting a complete itinerary for Thailand’s capital, I’m confident you’ve now found what you’ve needed.
 I’m biased—I lived here on several occasions after all—but I think Bangkok is one of the best cities in the world, and certainly among my favorites.
 Focus your energy on the city-center, divided between ancient Rattanakoskin or Thonburi and futuristic Silom, Siam and Sukhumvit, or take day trips to destinations like spiritual Ayutthaya and lush Kanchanaburi.
 Don’t want to leave your Thailand trip to chance?
 Commission a custom Thailand itinerary today!